baverman/snaked/README.rst

 intended mostly for python developers but other Scribes users may find it useful too.

-Shortly, Snaked is Scribes with blackjack and bitches.
+Shortly, Snaked is Scribes with blackjack & hookers.

 Documentation
 -------------